siddu-fungible/discovey/fun_test/web/documentation/readme_development_server.md

 ~~~~

 ### Restore database locally
-Please ensure that the web-server and scheduler are stopped before restoring DB.
+Please ensure that the web-server and scheduler are stopped before restoring the database.
 ~~~~
 # cd /Desktop/Integration/fun_test (your local directory)
 # export PYTHONPATH=`pwd`